itsatype/itsatype.github.io/source/_posts/2016-10-23-how-to-access-the-adwords-api-and-and-parse-the-response.markdown

 ### 2. Client Customer Id

   This will simply be the Google Adwords Client for which you would like to request data.
-Easy breezy.

 {% img /images/adwords_account.png %}